AlanG219/auto-discovery-end-to-end-project/README.md

 ![pipeline2](./readme_images/image-21.png)

-On github the Jenkinsfile(pipeline script) is created.
+On github the Jenkinsfile(pipeline script) is created.The Jenkinsfile has been added to root level of this project for review purposes.
 A dockerfile is created to copy the war file to the container and app.properties is added to point to the RDS database and add the required data.

 ![appprop](./readme_images/image-29.png)